SimonDeRidder/Simon-s-html-front-end-for-MPMBs-Character-Record-Sheet/README.md

 ## Known issues

-- print button not functional yet
-- wildshape page not functional yet
 - multiple spells pages not functional yet
 - several hidden fields (*BlueText*) not functional yet
 - No option to host a HTTPS server yet